stanford-futuredata/macrobase/docs/parameters_desc.md

   <td><code>macrobase.analysis.contextual.api</code></td>
   <td><code>findAllContextualOutliers</code></td>
   <td>
   How to invoke contextual outlier detection.
 Default value is to find all contextual outliers.
-The value could also be findContextsGivenOutlierPredicate, in which case, we only find contexts that contain the specified tuples
+The value could also be <code>findContextsGivenOutlierPredicate</code>, in which case, we only find contexts that contain the specified tuples
   </td>
 </tr>
 <tr>
   <td><code>macrobase.analysis.contextual.api.outlierPredicates</code></td>
-  <td><code></code></td>
+  <td><code>(none)</code></td>
   <td>
-  Specifiy the outlier tuples, for which we are looking for contexts where they are outliers
+  Specifiy the outlier tuples, for which we are looking for contexts where they are outliers (e.g., userid = 100 )
   </td>
 </tr>
 <tr>